timurgen/4D-java-driver/README.md

 # 4D-java-driver

-Pathetic attempt to write crossplattform DB driver for 4D database
+Pathetic attempt to write crossplattform DB driver for 4D database absed on original code from 4D C lib